cornelcroi/photo-sharing-website/README.md

 - The application resizes images using the Sharp npm library
 - Follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer.
-- After the deployment completes run this command to see the available layers:
+- Run this command to list available layers
 ```bash
 aws lambda list-layers
 ```